August Burns Red: Leveler and Sleddin' Hill (2011–2013)

 Leveler was released on June 21, 2011, in two forms; standard and deluxe.
 The deluxe version of Leveler contains four extra songs, including an acoustic version of the song "Internal Cannon".
 The album sold particularly well compared to their other releases, with 29,000 of its opening first week-copies being sold in the United States alone.
 These sales had the record land at position 11 on The Billboard 200 chart.
 After the release, August Burns Red took part on the main stage of the 2011 Vans Warped Tour.
+During October–November 2011 the band took part in the European Eastpak Antidote Tour A Day to Remember,The Ghost Inside and Living with Lions.

 August Burns Red headlined their own Leveler tour on the first quarter of 2012 with Silverstein, Texas in July, I the Breather and Letlive as support acts.
 In 2012, August Burns Red embarked on a European tour with The Devil Wears Prada and Veil of Maya, and an American tour with Of Mice & Men and The Color Morale.

 August Burns Red released their first Holiday album, entitled August Burns Red Presents: Sleddin' Hill on October 9, 2012.

 On February 8, 2013, the band was officially announced as part of Warped Tour 2013 alongside Bring Me the Horizon, NeverShoutNever, Black Veil Brides, 3OH!3, Crizzly and Bowling for Soup.

 Rescue & Restore (2013–2014)

 On February 12, 2013, the band announced that they would be back in the studio the next week to commence recording on their new album.
 Carson Slovak (Century) and Grant McFarland (former This or the Apocalypse drummer) again oversaw the production of the album.

 On May 5, they announced that the album, Rescue & Restore was set to release June 25, 2013.

 The album debuted at No. 9 on the Billboard 200.
 This is the highest that they have reached on the chart.
 On August 30, they announced that they would release a documentary DVD titled Foreign & Familiar before the end of the year.
 Lyrically, the release delved into topics such as depression, grief at the death of a loved one, and social tolerance.
 It also featured influences from progressive metal and thrash metal as well as more mellow, melodic rock music.
 Adam Gray of the band Texas in July appears as a guest musician.
+In November and December of 2013, August Burns Red embarked on a North American tour with Blessthefall, Defeater and Beartooth serving as support.